 We go away for the whole weekend, leave Munich FriEve, return SunEve.You might think it easier not to go for the whole weekend but just to show up at a ski resort and go for a ski lesson, but it’s not easier.
 You would arrive late morning, queue up to fit boots, queue up to get skis and queue up to sign up for ski class.
 It could be afternoon before you finally start your ski lesson.
-If you go with us, you get two full days of ski lessons, you have a later sleep, take your already fitted ski boots for a short ride to the slope, and start with your ski instructor, whom you got to know the evening before.
+If you go with us, you get two full days of ski lessons, you have a later sleep, take your already fitted ski boots for a short ride to the slope, and start with your ski instructor, with whom you made friends the evening before.

 And we get extra value from our farmhouse pub from the evenings spent in the pub analyzing our skiers' ski technique on videos taken that day and planning the next day.

 You do need to be able to plan ahead, keep your appointments and attend entire weekends.
 You sign up for specific weekends at your InfoEve.
 Adult beginner ski lessons stretch over the 1st six weekends of the new year.
-Our ski course is divided into three weekends.
-You choose how many weekends and which weekends from those six you attend.
+Our beginner ski course is divided into three weekends.
+You choose how many weekends and which weekends from those six weefends that you attend.

 • 7 Jan - 9 Jan